Cohort 5 Movement Maker Application

 As a cohort, this group will explore intersecting forms of oppression in our lives and work, and innovate on practices rooted in liberation, equity, healing and wholeness as antidotes to violence.
 They will help strengthen a movement that is both committed to racial equity as an element of gender justice and to ending racism as a form of gender-based violence.
 Movement Makers will work collaboratively with alumni and allies to build critical connections among a strong community of change-makers with deep relationships, a shared sense of the horizon, and a commitment to moving forward together to end violence against trans and cis girls and women and gender non-conforming folks.

-We are hosting two informational calls — one on February 28th and one on March 2nd.
-Learn more and register.
+We hosted two informational calls — one on February 28th and one on March 2nd.
+You may request a recording of these calls.

 Please read on to learn more about applying to be a Movement Maker.
 This information is also available as downloadable documents: